-- If a laptop containing special category data (sensitive information) is stolen or hacked, the member of staff must alert the Headteacher or School Business Manager as soon as they become aware of the event. - ➤ The Headteacher or School Business Manager will then advise the DPO.
+- If a laptop containing special category data (sensitive information) is stolen or hacked, the member of staff must alert the Headteacher or school's data protection representative as soon as they become aware of the event. - The Headteacher or school's data protection representative will then advise the DPO.